 The organization was created as an educational non-profit to continue to educate and promote issues that affect the LGBTQ community in metro Phoenix.
 Under the leadership of Phoenix Pride, there has been an annual march, festival, parade or celebration in metro Phoenix for over 35 years.

 The organization is a leader in the metro Phoenix LGBTQ community.
-During the past ten years, the organization has been able to make significant contributions to other LGBTQ focused non-profit organizations and has awarded scholarships to deserving LGBTQ individuals continuing their education.
-Additionally, in 2014 Phoenix Pride took over management of Arizona’s only remaining full service LGBTQ Community Center.
-It is the goal of the organization to continue developing community programs to benefit the LGBTQ community and to continue to raise public awareness about the LGBTQ community in hopes to eliminate homophobia, transphobia and discrimination still very much prevalent 35 years later.
+During the past ten years, the organization has been able to make significant contributions to other LGBTQ focused non-profit organizations and has awarded scholarships to deserving LGBTQ individuals continuing their education totaling over $800,000.
+It is the goal of the organization to continue developing community programs to benefit the LGBTQ community and to continue to raise public awareness about the LGBTQ community in hopes to eliminate homophobia, transphobia and discrimination still very much prevalent over 35 years later.

 History of the LGBTQ Movement